Skip to main content

 4. Redundant columns that were not used as filter conditions but were used in the query, such as number and push_size

-We used the CREATE IDNEX statement to create a composite index in the database:
+We used the CREATE INDEX statement to create a composite index in the database:

 CREATE INDEX index_github_events_on_repo_id_type_number ON github_events(repo_id, type, number);